ImYJLiu/imyjliu.github.io/about/index.md

 ### *WORK*
 <a href="https://imyjliu.github.io/"><b>Yingjie liu</b></a> is a master's student in Educational Data Mining at Northeastern University
-who is actively looking for a job in academia in learning analytics, artificial intelligence in education, and educational data mining.Yingjie liu Interested in cognitive diagnosis, temporal knowledge tracking, and learning prediction.
+who is actively looking for a PHD job in academia in educational data mining.Yingjie liu Interested in cognitive diagnosis, temporal knowledge tracking, and learning prediction.
 She has published papers in Computer Science, frontier of Computer Science.
 <br>
 <br>